segmentio/analytics.js-integrations/README.md

 yarn --cwd tester install
 yarn dev
 ```
 This will open the local development environment.
-To test a particular destination, enter a writeKey that has the destination connected, and the tool will load Analytics.js with the local version of the destinations.
+To test a particular destination, enter a writeKey that has the destination connected, and the tool will load Analytics.js with the local version of the destinations connected, and the settings for the source.
+After the first load, you can referesh the page without having to load the writeKey each time.

 If you want to test a new destination or a new settings parameter, you can override the settings using the integrated JSON editor.
 To fire track, page, etc. calls, you can use the Chrome DevTools and fire events using `analytics.track( .... )` etc.

 ### Code Formatting
 This project uses eslint to ensure uniform code formatting standards are maintained.
 You can see the specific eslint config in the root `.eslintrc` file.
 A pre-commit hook is used to help automate this process for you.